interpretml/interpret-community/README.md

     model = clf.fit(x_train, y_train)
     ```

-2. Call the explainer locally: To initialize an explainer object, you need to pass your model and some training data to the explainer's constructor.
+2. Call the explainer: To initialize an explainer object, you need to pass your model and some training data to the explainer's constructor.
 You can also optionally pass in feature names and output class names (if doing classification) which will be used to make your explanations and visualizations more informative.
-Here is how to instantiate an explainer object using `TabularExplainer`, `MimicExplainer`, and `PFIExplainer` locally. `TabularExplainer` is calling one of the four SHAP explainers underneath (`TreeExplainer`, `DeepExplainer`, `LinearExplainer`, or `KernelExplainer`), and is automatically selecting the most appropriate one for your use case.
+Here is how to instantiate an explainer object using `TabularExplainer`, `MimicExplainer`, or `PFIExplainer` locally. `TabularExplainer` calls one of the four SHAP explainers underneath (`TreeExplainer`, `DeepExplainer`, `LinearExplainer`, or `KernelExplainer`), and automatically selects the most appropriate one for your use case.
 You can however, call each of its four underlying explainers directly.

     ```python
     from interpret.ext.blackbox import TabularExplainer